natecostello/van_two_point_oh/blog/2022-1-23-24v-alternator/24v-alternator.md

 Note: This doesn't reflect full time effort.
 Its sporadic and limited by work, other projects, supply chain, and van availability.

 * Prototyped power cable runs to obtain lengths, determined gauge based on lengths (Sun 1-23-2022)
-* Ordered Alternator and Bracket (Mon 1-24-2022)
+* Ordered the alternator and bracket (Mon 1-24-2022)
 * Routed and secured power and control cable runs, alternator and bracket delivered (Wed 2-9-2022)
 * Started install but hung up with belt length issue (Fri 3-11-2022)
 * Confirmed 51" belt too long (Tue 3-15-2022)
 * Confirmed 49.5" belt too short, 50" belt feels ok (Wed 3-16-2022)
-* Sanded bracket for landing terminals, swapped in 90mm bolts, reinstalled engine interferences, restarted engine and idled through normal range - all good, terminated alternator side of power cables and landed.
+* Sanded the bracket for landing terminals, swapped in 90mm bolts, reinstalled engine interferences, restarted engine and idled through normal range - all good, terminated alternator side of power cables and landed.
 (Fri 3-18-2022)
 * Terminated and landed battery side of power cables and landed (Sun 3-20-2022)
-* Terminated loggingPi with a DTM connector to interface with BMS/Victron/Wakespeed CANBus, added ring terminals for 12V power (Fri 5-27-2022)
+* Terminated the loggingPi with a DTM connector to interface with BMS/Victron/Wakespeed CANBus, added ring terminals for 12V power (Fri 5-27-2022)
-* Connected loggingPi to power, and verified CANBus access and that BMS-Cerbo comms were still functioning (Sun 5-29-2022)
+* Connected the loggingPi to power, and verified CANBus access and that BMS-Cerbo comms were still functioning (Sun 5-29-2022)
 * Installed and wired optos for CHARGE-ENABLE, connected CHARGE-ENABLE to Wakespeed feature-in, terminated and landed Wakespeed positive, ground, and shunt wiring (Sat 6-4-2022)
-* Installed "engine run" relay and C33-E connector, connected to prewire, wired to Wakespeed ignition, pinned connectors on alternator connector, installed battery temperature sensor, mounted and wired Stirling alternator protection device (Wed 6-15-2022)
+* Installed the "engine run" relay and C33-E connector, connected to prewire, wired to Wakespeed ignition, pinned connectors on alternator connector, installed battery temperature sensor, mounted and wired Stirling alternator protection device (Wed 6-15-2022)